deors/deors-demos-microservices/readme.md

 ### 2.3) Configure Docker image build in Maven and create the Dockerfiles

-In this section, pom files will be configured with Spotify's Docker Maven plug-in, and Dockerfile files will be created, to allow each service to run as a Docker image.
+In this section, pom files will be configured with Spotify's Docker Maven plugin, and Dockerfile files will be created, to allow each service to run as a Docker image.
 This process must be done for each of the microservices in the stack.

 Let's proceed with bookrec service as an example.
 Change to its directory: